Guidance

 If your firm has decided what you would and would not do in various circumstances, you should consider adding this to your terms of business, allowing you to point to these should you need to cease acting for a client in relation to their sanctions risk or because they are a designated person.

-If you find out that your client is a designated person, either because their status has changed or they are a new client, there is a clear duty to report this to OFSI.
+If you find out that your client is a designated person, either because their status has changed or they are a new client, there is a clear duty to report this to OFSI/OTSI.

 OFSI conducts an annual exercise to gather information on all frozen funds.
-Any firm holding frozen funds must report this to OFSI by the annual deadline.
-This changes each year but OFSI normally give plenty of advance notice via its alerts.
+Any firm holding frozen funds must report this to by the annual deadline.
+This changes each year but advance notice if given via email alerts.

-Many firms will seek the help of screening tools (usually technological) to help make sure they are not exposed to designated persons.
+Many firms use screening tools (usually technological) to help make sure they are not exposed to designated persons.
 Such platforms often offer a suite of similar services (including identification and verification of the kind that is compliant with AML requirements).

 These tools can be helpful, but there are some principles to follow to make sure they are providing the protection they purport to.
 Questions you should seek to ask of any prospective service provider include:

-• How frequently do they pull sanctions data from the UK's relevant databases (for example the consolidated list) – a low frequency (anything less than daily) creates a risk the information used to screen is out of date?
+- How frequently do they update their sanctions data?
+A low frequency (anything less than daily) creates a risk the information used to screen is out of date.

-• Do they cover all jurisdictions to which you have exposure and how frequently do they update from these lists?
+- Do they cover all jurisdictions to which you have exposure and how frequently do they update from these lists?
+Again, infrequent updating heightens the risk that the records will be out of date.

-• How do they deal with names that have multiple spellings or may have been translated from a non-Roman script (for example Chinese or Russian scripts)?
+- How do they deal with names that have multiple spellings or may have been translated from a non-Roman script (for example Chinese, Arabic or Cyrillic scripts)?

-In using these kinds of tools, it is important to recognise the importance of using the date of birth as well as the name of the individual.
+In using these kinds of tools, it is important to recognise the importance of using supporting information as well as the name of the individual, such as their date of birth.
 Date of birth can be key in reducing false positives and providing a way to judge the risk posed by a fuzzy/partial name match.

 This kind of technology may struggle to correctly identify subsidiary entities of non-natural persons that are designated persons or to establish control that is not based on share ownership or role appointments.
 This is why this kind of technology works best when accompanied by detailed due diligence done by the firm itself.